ibm-cloud-docs/power-iaas/network_latency.md

 | Washington, DC | 169.63.123.154, 169.63.110.114, 169.62.13.2, 169.60.123.162, 169.59.152.58, 52.117.93.26 |
 {: caption="Table 1.
 IBM Cloud Region and IP address" caption-side="bottom"}

-To check latency requirements of a connection, complete the following steps:
+To check the latency requirements of a connection, complete the following steps:

 1. From a computer in the data center where you place the pod, ping the IP address of the IBM Cloud region that is closest to the physical location of your data center.
-Run the ping test from a compute endpoint as close as possible to the potential region where the pod will be placed.
+Run the ping test from a compute endpoint as close as possible to the potential region where the pod is placed.

-   For example:
+   For example,
    ```text
    ping <ip_address>
    ```

-2. Close the connection once the transmission of a few packets is complete.
-For example, from the command line, enter `ctrl+c`.
+2. Close the connection when the transmission of a few packets is complete.
+For example, from the command-line, enter `ctrl+c`.

 3. In the **ping statistics** output, note the average (avg) round-trip distance in milliseconds (ms) between the host and the IBM Cloud region.
 Compare whether the connection meets the latency requirement of less than or equal to 200 milliseconds (<= 200 ms).